Sales rejects the deck because customers don’t talk that way.

 It’s always the same pattern.

 It’s never the deck.
-It’s the disconnect.
+It’s the narrative underneath it.

 The military taught me to see patterns under pressure.